-From the very earliest times armies have used some form of signalling.
+From the earliest of times armies have used some form of signalling.
 The Greeks had the torch telegraph and the water telegraph, the Roman Army used coloured smoke as a means of communication and in 16th century England beacons were used.

-In 1796, the Admiralty adopted a shutter-type machine, known as the ‘Murray Lettering Telegraph’ which was successfully used to communicate between London and Devonport.
-A year later the Army introduced the Radiated Telegraph System.
-The Radiated Telegraph System was more mobile system than the Murray Telegraph and remained in use throughout the Napoleonic wars.
+Until the 1750s any long range communication was via horseback, ships or similar and relied primarily on individuals transporting messages; then in 1790, in France, Claude Chappe invented a telegraph.
+The British learned about this, decided they needed to improve the way they communicated.
+Subsequently a handful of people patented systems – one such was a shutter-type machine, known as the ‘Murray Lettering Telegraph’ or Shutter Telegraph.
+This was adopted by the Admiralty in 1796 and successfully used to communicate between London and Devonport.
+A year later the Army introduced the Radiated Telegraph System; this was more mobile system than the Murray Telegraph and remained in use throughout the Napoleonic wars.

 The first text message?